somanshu25/GPU-Accelerated-Point-Cloud-Registration-Using-Hierarchical-GMM/README.md

 ## Performance Analysis

+### Evaluation of GMM (CPU and GPU) vs HGMM

-We compare the CPU and GPU implemenations of GMM trained on 3D point clouds.
+We compare the CPU and GPU implemenations of GMM and HGMM (Level 2 with 72 components) trained on 3D point clouds.
+GMM CPU and GPU were trained for fixed number of iterations and HGMM was trained till convergence.

 There are two variations to consider,

 1) Performance by varying total number of points
 2) Performance by varying total number of components